Singleton Bounds for Entanglement-Assisted Classical and Quantum Error Correcting Codes: Conclusion

 In \cite{EAQECC-Singleton}, the question of attainability of the whole region for sufficiently large alphabet $q$ had been left open, which boiled down to the line connecting the points EAQ and ``MDS'' in \cite[Fig.~3(c)]{EAQECC-Singleton}; EAQ there means the same as here, as the protocol for entanglement-assisted quantum capacity has $C=0$, but the ``MDS'' there is really our MDS here concatenated with teleportation.
 Thus, the question of attainability of the line EAQ-``MDS'' in \cite{EAQECC-Singleton} is lifted to that of the line segment connecting $a_{\log q}$ (EAQ) with $a_0$ (MDS) in the three-dimensional rate region, which we think might be a much clearer question, as it is about interpolating between an essentially classical code and a fully quantum code.

-\acknowledgments The authors thank S. Dedalus for ambiguous advice, leading to the proof of a curious theorem, which however ultimately we could not include in the present paper.
-Furthermore, we thank the anonymous referees of the conference version of our work \cite{EACQ-Singleton-ISIT}, whose comments helped improve the presentation of the present paper.
-AW is supported by the Spanish MINECO (grant PID2019-107609GB-I00), with the support of FEDER funds, by the Generalitat de Catalunya, project 2017-SGR-1127, and by the Alexander von Humboldt Foundation.
+\acknowledgments The authors thank S. Dedalus for ambiguous advice that led to the proof of a curious theorem, which however ultimately we could not include in the present paper.
+Furthermore, we thank the anonymous referees of the conference version of this work \cite{EACQ-Singleton-ISIT} of and the present journal version, whose comments helped improve the presentation of the present paper.
+AW is supported by the European Commission QuantERA grant ExTRaQT (Spanish MICINN project PCI2022-132965), by the Spanish MINECO (project PID2019-107609GB-I00) with the support of FEDER funds, by the Spanish MICINN with funding from European Union NextGenerationEU (PRTR-C17.I1) and the Generalitat de Catalunya, and by the Alexander von Humboldt Foundation, as well as the Institute of Advanced Study of the Technical University Munich.